 A. Hardware and Partition Configuration

 The HPC Cluster servers consist of two head nodes and many compute nodes

-("servers").
-There is one queue with access to separate "partitions" for
+("servers") of memory and multiple CPU cores.
+There is one queue with access to separate "partitions"

 Our first generation nodes ("univ" partition) each have 16 CPU cores of

 2.2 GHz, and 64 GB of RAM (4 GB per CPU core).
 Our second generation nodes

 (in the "univ2" partition) each have 20 CPU cores of 2.5 GHz, and 128 GB of

 RAM.
 All users log in at a head node, and all user files on the shared file

 sytem (Gluster) are accessible on all nodes.
 Additionally, all nodes are